 Note that the autoresponder will only reply to each sender once per week, unless you go to the Advanced Settings tab and lower the Reply interval.

-Note: If you’re forwarding to a Google address, and you want to be able to use Google to also send mail from your EE-hosted address, then you cannot use a simple alias on the EE side – it must be a full mailbox.
-This restriction is imposed by Google, who require you to actually send such messages out through our SMTP server rather than theirs, requiring an actual mailbox here.
-See GMail setup.
+If you’re forwarding to a Google address, and you want to be able to use Google to also send mail from your EE-hosted address, then you cannot use a simple alias on the EE side – it must be a full mailbox.
+This restriction is imposed by Google, who require you to actually send such messages out through our SMTP server rather than theirs, which needs an actual mailbox here.
+See GMail setup for full instructions.

 These filters happen on the server side, so no matter what method you use to check your email, the filtering will have already happened upon reception.
 Filters can be created to do things like automatically sort messages into appropriate folders, based on things like Subject, Sender, or Recipient.
 Click Settings –> Filters and then click the + button to add a filter (not a filter set.)
 Name it and continue down the form, building your filter to work however you chose.
 Click Save.

-You can change your email password by logging in to Webmail and clicking Settings –> Password (or Options –> Change Password in the old webmail).
+You can change your email password by logging in to Webmail and clicking Settings –> Password.
 Enter your current password and your new password (twice), and click Save.
 Of course, you must also update your password in any other email apps you use.
 If you do not know your password, have your postmaster reset it for you.